Paper Giant

 Initial research and synthesis that was undertaken to understand how the current print style manual is used.

-One participant said that, without the Style Manual, “I wouldn’t want to do this job anymore.
-My life wouldn’t be worth living”.
-Another called the Manual their “biggest ally”.
+One participant told us that without the Style Manual, "I wouldn't want to do this job anymore.
+My life wouldn't be worth living".
+Another called it their "biggest ally".

 An illustration of an open book with some quotes from participants about what life would be like without the Style Manual.
 Some of the quotes include "I would lose my biggest ally", I'd be really sad" and "I wouldn't want to do this job anymore."